Ghosn used our jets illegally in escape from Japan, Turkish company says

 Ghosn has said he will speak publicly about his escape on Jan.
 8.

-Some Lebanese media have floated a Houdini-like account of Ghosn being packed in a wooden container for musical instruments after a private concert in his home, but his wife has called the account “fiction”.
+Some Lebanese media, in reports similar to the Wall Street Journal, have floated a Houdini-like account of Ghosn being packed in a wooden container for musical instruments after a private concert in his home, but his wife has called the account “fiction”.

 NHK said police suspected Ghosn may have left his home to meet up with someone before heading to an airport.
 Under the terms of his bail, Ghosn was required to have security cameras installed at the entrance of his house.